rutuja.tilekar

 Move to the OneClickComply platform to begin the integration process.

-Navigate to the Integrations tab and click Add on the Azure integration.
+Navigate to the Integrations tab and click Add on the Microsoft Azure integration.

 Azure integration guide

-Once on this new screen, select Add Connection to begin connecting your Azure environment to the platform.
+On this new screen, click Add Connection to begin connecting your Azure environment to the platform.

-From here, follow the set-up guide within the platform.
-It will explain how to connect your Azure environment to the platform.
+Click Complete Setup and follow the steps provided by the integration wizard, which will explain how to connect your Microsoft Azure environment to the platform.

 Once all these steps are completed, the OneClickComply platform will have successfully paired with Azure.
 The platform will then automatically begin scanning your environment for gaps and misconfigurations in-line with the standards you have access to as part of your subscription package.